 Protective Order and Child Custody or Visitation

-A restraining order or protection order can change your parenting visitation schedule and child custody options.
+A restraining order or protective order can change your parenting visitation schedule and child custody options.
 A protection order could prohibit contact with your child or provide for supervised visitation.
 Even if a protection order does not prohibit contact with the child, if the order prohibits direct contact with the other parent, the parents may have to communicate through an attorney or another third party.
 Talk to your North Carolina child custody attorney about how a protective order could impact your parenting rights.

 Penalties for Violating a Protective Order in North Carolina